-Giving Tuesday recognizes the importance of altruism, compassion, and goodwill, bringing to the forefront that all acts of charity—whether it’s a gift of your assets, time, or voice—matter.
-While this is one symbolic day, family philanthropy should include ways to give back throughout the year, to causes and charities that are tied closely with all family members’ values.
+Family engagement recognizes the importance of altruism, compassion, and goodwill, bringing to the forefront that all acts of charity—whether they be gifts of assets, time, or voice—matter.
+By getting heirs involved today, families can find ways to give back throughout the year to causes and charities that align closely with all members’ values.

 To learn more, read our blogs, “Are Your Heirs Prepared?” and “Are Your Heirs Engaged?”
 And if you are interested in establishing a customized philanthropic plan, download our guide “Philanthropy: Rooted in Your Values.”